neotoma/sync-server/README.md

 #### Endpoints

 - GET `/sources/foursquare/auth`: authenticate foursquare account
-- GET `/sources/foursquare`: view foursquare access token
+- GET `/sources/foursquare`: view data about items available and synced from foursquare
 - GET `/sources/foursquare/sync/checkins`: sync all of authenticated user's checkins to Dropbox
 - GET `/sources/foursquare/sync/tips`: sync all of authenticated user's tips to Dropbox
 - GET `/sources/foursquare/sync/friends`: sync all of authenticated user's friends to Dropbox